ngokhoa1202/cs-note/programming/principles/object-oritented-programming/Co-variance, Contra-variance and In-variance.md

 # Contra-variances
 - Co-variances means that if $A$ is a subtype of $B$, then $\text{Container}(A)$ is a <mark class="hltr-blue">supertype</mark> of $\text{Container}(B)$.
 In other words, $A$ and $B$ varies in the <mark class="hltr-blue">opposite</mark> direction.
 	-  $A \preceq B \implies C(A) \succeq C(B)$ where $C$ is a general container function.
-- Contra-variances is applied in the consumer pattern that consuming an object such as passing parameters.
+- Contra-variances is applied in the <mark class="hltr-yellow">consumer</mark> pattern that consuming an object such as passing parameters.
 ```Java title='Contra-variances example Java'
 // Semantically correct but not overriding in Java because the overriding method must be exact the overriden method
 class Animal {